 Truth: Complete recovery is possible, but it can take a long time.
 Recovery can take anywhere from months to years because it requires someone to change the way they think and act about food, as well as deal with stress, trauma, abuse, and/or other psychological problems.
 It also takes a team of specialists to address all the issues that led to the eating disorder.
 Recovery can rarely be done without professional help.

-Myth: Only white, upper-class teens suffer from eating disorders.
+Myth: Only white, upper-class girls suffer from eating disorders.

-Truth: Eating disorders affect all races, ages, and socioeconomic groups.
+Truth: Eating disorders affect all genders, races, ages, and socioeconomic groups.